zorncbllr/php-mono/README.md

 - find()
 - findById()
 - query()
-- createTable()
+- migrateModel()
 - initModels()

-## CreateTable Method in Mono
+## MigrateModel Method in Mono

-The createTable() method is used to initialize and configure your database table.
+The migrateModel() method is used to initialize and configure your database table.
 You can specify the name, type, and other configurations of your columns by using this method.

-Note that createTable() method will only create a new table if it is not yet created.
+After configuring, simply run the command 'php mono db push' to migrate your models into your database.

+Make sure to provide the correct database configurations inside the src/config folder.

 example implementation: